ron2111/Awesome-Projects-Collection/README.md

 **Note : Don't add hello world programs / small changes in README file.
 PRs will be labelled "invalid" & closed immediately .
 Please add unique codes**

 **You will be banned indefinately from Hacktoberfest after two invalid PRs.**

+## Update:

+### To resolve all the merge conflicts:
+1. Do not add your names in the contributor's list, we will do that on our own.

+2. **Make sure to add a readme.md file with your project's description inside your project's folder.**
+*From now onwards, no need to add the project description in project_doc.md file, instead so as mentioned above.*

 ## What's next?